MarkWarneke/markwarneke.github.io/_posts/2000-01-01-Azure-DevOps-Test-Dashboard.md

 Make sure `Invoke-Pester` get the correct `OutputFormat = NUnitXml` passed.
 Also the location of the OutputFile should be considered.
-You can use the [predefined variables](https://docs.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml) of Azure DevOps `$ENV:System_DefaultWorkingDirectory` of Azure DevOps to locate the test file into the root of the agent.
+You can use the [predefined variables](https://docs.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml) of Azure DevOps `$ENV:System_DefaultWorkingDirectory` or `$(Build.SourcesDirectory)` of Azure DevOps to save the test file into the root of the agent.

 ```powershell
 $testScriptsPath = Join-Path -Path $PSScriptRoot -ChildPath 'Test'